tpgmartin/inm363-individual-project/README.md

 ## Instructions

+To generate heatmaps from change in prediction probabilities end-to-end run `scripts/main.py`

 ### Generate Baseline Accuracies

 Run the script `get_benchmark_accuracies.py` to get the predicted label and prediction accuracies for training images.
 For these images, generate a random sample using `sample_baseline_images`.